rexxars/mead-plugin-result-cache/README.md

 The `logger` parameter takes an object containg logging methods that corresponds to `Log4j` console methods (`console.error`, `console.warn`, `console.info`, `console.debug`, `console.trace`).
 Defaults to `console`.

+## Cache hit hint

+You can set the `includeHitHeaderHint` parameter to true in order for the plugin to set a `X-Result-Cache` header on responses that hit the cache.
+Note that this will *only* be set on hits, not on misses.

 ## License

 MIT-licensed.
 See LICENSE.